sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ### Burnout

 Now, about that hellhole.
 I would like to thank the main crutch of this violent night: the one and only [CyberChef](https://gchq.github.io/CyberChef/)  for always being there when I'm too burnt to handle.
-Trying to make sense of the data is an unhealthy obsession.
-The math jungle and its offsets can be approached in multiple ways, and even though the aforementioned tools were amazing, they didn't get me much further (at least they got me this random PSK squeeze).
+Trying to make sense of the data has become an unhealthy obsession at this point, and the math jungle, along with its offsets, can be approached in multiple ways.
+Even though the aforementioned tools were amazing, they didn't get me much further—at least they helped me squeeze out this random PSK.

 ![PSK squeeze](/assets/img/crewctf/2024/psk_clock.png){: .mx-auto.d-block :}